*This post contains some affiliate links (SEE DISCLOSURE POLICY)

 Difference between Feta and Goat Cheese:

-The excellent thing about this salad is that it has a lot less fat and calories than the original Moxie’s salad and only 7 Weight Watchers Smart Points (using regular feta).
+The excellent thing about this salad is that it has less fat and calories than the original Moxie’s salad and only 7 Weight Watchers Smart Points (using regular feta).
 I use light feta cheese, which brings down the points even further (although my nutritional calculator won’t pick it up).
 But even if you use regular feta instead of goat cheese (which Moxie’s uses) there’s still a pretty substantial difference in fat and calories.
 Although goat cheese is super dreamy creamy and I love it, you can use it, but it’s going to bump up the points.
 Here is a breakdown:

 |Goat Cheese||Feta Cheese (regular)|